Wasteland-Ventures-Group/WV-VTT-module/README.md

 change the `system.json` version number to the new version.
 Also in the `system.json` change the `download` property to the location where the new download will be in.
 Then commit all that and tag it with a version tag like so:
 `git tag v0.0.2`.
-After this run `gulp buildZip`, push the commit and tag with `git push; git push --tags` and create a new release from the tag on GitHub.
+After this run `./gulp.js buildZip`, push the commit and tag with `git push; git push --tags` and create a new release from the tag on GitHub.
 Then upload the packaged zip from the `dist` dir to the release.

 ## Contributing